NASAWorldWind/NASAWorldWind.github.io/content/java/examples.md

 **PathsWithLabels** -  Example of how to draw a path with a text annotation attached to the path.

-**AlarmIcons** -  Illustrates how to display an icon with an alarm state using a World Wind WWIcon.
+**AlarmIcons** -  Illustrates how to display an icon with an alarm state using a WorldWind WWIcon.

 **GridOfPoints** -  Uses a PointGrid to draw a grid of points on the terrain, spacing them evenly throughout a region defined by a four sided polygon.